A new Weyl group action related to the quasi-classical Gelfand-Graev action: The comparison of two Weyl group actions: a case study

-In this subsection, we review the definition of a special variety $Z_{\ras}$, which plays a central role in Ginzburg and Kazhdan's construction of the Weyl group action, i.e.\ the \grk\ action, on $(\rT^*\widetilde{\cB})_{\aff}$.
+To recall Ginzburg and Kazhdan's construction of the Weyl group action, i.e.\ the \grk\ action, on $(\rT^*\widetilde{\cB})_{\aff}$, we begin with the definition of a special variety $\cZ_{\ras}$.
 As in the previous subsection, we also assume that $G$ is of adjoint type.